shoprag/core/README.md

 Whether you're aggregating content from GitHub repositories, YouTube channels, or custom sources, `@shoprag/core` unifies the process, making it easy to integrate with storage systems like local directories, S3 buckets, or even vector databases.

+## Why?

+Because Ty Everett got SICK AND TIRED of managing data pipelines and AI context across systems, normalizing it, keeping it updated all the time, and the world needed a better way.

 ## Key Features

 - **Configuration Management**: Define projects with a `shoprag.json` file, specifying Shops, RAGs, and their configurations.